Language selection

 Capital investments

 Energy efficiency-focused retrofit capital investments support modifications or upgrading of a facility’s energy-consuming systems and equipment (stationary and mobile), processes, or infrastructure.
-They include (but are not limited to) boiler plant systems, compressed air systems, domestic and process hot water systems, fan and pump systems, heating and ventilating and air-conditioning systems, lighting systems, process furnaces, dryers and kilns, refrigeration systems, and steam and condensate systems and waste heat recovery, as well as metering equipment, automation, and control systems (instrumentation and software).
+They include (but are not limited to) boiler plant systems, compressed air systems, domestic and process hot water systems, fan and pump systems, process furnaces, dryers and kilns, refrigeration systems, and steam and condensate systems and waste heat recovery, as well as metering equipment, automation, and control systems (instrumentation and software).
 Investments pertaining to building envelopes and fleet vehicles are not eligible.

 This activity must be implemented along with a recognized energy management system as part of the project or must demonstrate that an energy management system was already in place.